 Acute interstitial pneumonitis (AIP) is a rapidly progressive non infectious interstitial lung disease of unknown aetiology.
 It is considered the only acute process of the idiopathic intersitial pneumonias.

-It tends to occur in those without pre-existing lung disease.
-Typically affects middle age adults (mean ~ 50 years 5)
+AIP tends to occur in those without pre-existing lung disease and typically affects middle age adults (mean ~ 50 years 5).

-Clinical features are often wide.
+Clinical features are varied.
 Patients often have a history of an antecedent prior illness such as a viral upper respiratory infection.
 Common initial symptoms include myalgias, arthralgias, pyrexia, chills, and malaise.
 Severe exertional dyspnoea develops over a matter of days to weeks 13.

 The correct clinical context is vital for image interpretation.

 Non specific and often shows bilateral patchy airspace opacification.

 During intialy stages can have similar features to adult respiratory distress syndrome (ARDS).

 - areas with ground-glass attenuation: generally tends to be bilateral and symmetrical 10

 - traction bronchiectasis: can be seen in ~80% of cases during the course of the disease 4 and correlates with disease duration 2